pzivich/Delicatessen/docs/Examples/index.rst

 Applied Examples
 ==========================

-This section provides illustrative examples of application of M-estimators.
+This section provides illustrative applications.
 This includes the replication of examples from textbooks and published scientific articles.
 These examples include built-in estimating equations and use of user-built estimating equations.

 .. toctree::